AnyLog-co/documentation/training/advanced/background deployment.md

 AL Operator_2 > run client 198.74.50.131:32048
 ```
 The CLI prompt is extended to show the peer node, and commands are executed on the peer node.
-After the command is issued, the CLI prompt is extended to show the target node and looks as follows:
+After the command is issued, the CLI prompt is extended as follows:

 ```anylog
 AL Operator_2 > 198.74.50.131:32048 >>